I’m here to tell you that growing weed indoors step-by-step is easy. Just follow along.

 One thing which is closely connected to air humidity is VPD.

-VPD stands for Vapor Pressure Deficit, and it is the difference between the pressure of water vapor in 100% saturated air at a certain temperature (leaf’s vapor pressure) and actual vapor pressure in the air surrounding the plant.
+VPD stands for Vapor Pressure Deficit, and it represents the difference between the pressure of water vapor in 100% saturated air at a certain temperature (leaf’s vapor pressure) and actual vapor pressure in the air surrounding the plant.

 Plants with higher VPD values will generally have a higher transpiration rate and increased nutrient movement.